jdiepeveen/open-graph-magnolia/README.md

-# open-graph-magnolia
+# Open Graph meta tags for Magnolia CMS

-Generate Open Graph meta tags
+Generates Open Graph meta tags for your website for sharing pages with Linkedin, Facebook and more.

 ## Features